razsadian/Learning-Fundamental-PHP/README.md

 - $message = "$favorite_language is by far our favorite language.";
 - $message .= " It's yours now too, right?";
 - echo "\n" . $message . " Right?!";

+## this lesson, we learned all about using numbers in PHP.
+Let’s review what we covered:

+- PHP has two number data types: integers and floating point numbers
+- We can use arithmetic operators for performing math operations:

+## Operation: ## Example:

+- Addition + - echo 1 + 4.5; // Prints: 5.5
+- Subtraction - - echo 9 - 1; // Prints: 8
+- Multiplication _ - echo -1.9 _ 2.9; // Prints: -5.51
+- Division / - echo 9 / 1; // Prints: 9
+- Modulo % - echo 11 % 3; // Prints: 2
+- Exponentiation ** - echo 8**2; // Prints: 64